trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

   Note right of LedgerContract: ...
 Once finish ...
 UpdateBalance
 ```

-Why this scenario is not possible on Solidity?
+Why this scenario is possible on Solidity?
-On Solidity, the operation will call directly the smart contract like doing a stop, calling a synchronous execution and continuing the flow.
+On Solidity, the operation will call directly the smart contract, stopping the execution, calling a synchronous execution and resuming the flow.
+If someone calls several times and very quickly the withdraw operation, as the state is not updated yet, the call will succeed and drain more than the developer expected.

 Why this scenario is not possible on Tezos?
 On Tezos, the first transaction will update the state and will execute a list of operations at the end of execution.
 Next executions will encounter an updated state

-Let's implement a more complex scenario, now :
+Let's implement a more complex scenario where the OfferContract and LedgerContract are separated.
+The OfferContract will naively send the money back to MaliciousContract because it relies on the **not yet modified** state of the LedgerContract.
+There are two operations and the modification of the state will come in second position.

 ```mermaid
 sequenceDiagram